-Speech & Language Disorders Explained
+Speech Disorders & Language Disorders in Children Explained

 What is the difference between speech and language?

-Before I get into the different kinds of Speech and Language Disorders, let’s refresh the difference between speech and language.
+Before I get into the different kinds of Speech Disorders and Language Disorders, let’s refresh the difference between speech and language.

 When I say speech, I’m talking about pronunciation- how your child says their words.
 (Speech can also include how their voice sounds and stuttering but I’m not including them here today)